Welcome to the Archives of New London, New Hampshire.

 ADVENTURES IN LEARNING / Fall 2022

-Through Adventures in Learning at Colby-Sawyer College the Town Archives is conducting a five-week course on archives and local history.
+Through Adventures in Learning at Colby-Sawyer College the Town Archives conducted a five-week course on archives and local history.
 View COURSE SYLLABUS.

 Archival materials related to Colby-Sawyer College and its predecessors, as well as papers from the Colby-Colgate-Cleveland family are found at the college archives.